Description

 - Why were Canadian Forces sent to Afghanistan?
 Are we “peace keepers”?
 What is “peace-building”?

-- Is U.S. hegemony in decline?
-What is/was the nature of U.S. hegemony?
+- Is US hegemony in decline?
+What is/was the nature of US hegemony?

-- Where do we see a reworking of relationships between the military, intelligence, and civilian spheres in international relations?
+- Where do we see a reworking of relationships between the military, intelligence, and civilian spheres in US-dominated international relations?

 - If a program is humanitarian in intent, how could it be conceived as imperialist?

 - Was NATO’s war in Libya a war for human rights?
+Do Western political leaders really care about human rights in Syria, and why Syria?

 - If the military and intelligence communities wish to fund social science research, then what is the problem?
 Would it be better if those communities worked without an understanding of “foreign cultures”?
+Again, what do such formulations take for granted?

 - Does the achievement of empire abroad threaten democracy at home?